 At Levine Benjamin, our experienced disability lawyers can help guide you through what can seem like a cold, unfeeling process.

 If you’re in Detroit, Flint, Grand Rapids, Lansing or anywhere in Michigan, or you’re in Toledo or elsewhere Ohio, Levine Benjamin’s disability attorneys can put together everything you need to appeal your SSD denial.

 From applying to appealing, we help you every step of the way.

 What Should I Expect In My Disability Reconsideration?

-When you decide to file an appeal, you’ll often start by filling out a Request for Reconsideration form.
+When you’re appealing an SSDI denial, you’ll often start by filling out a Request for Reconsideration form.
 You must do this within 60 days of your notice of denial.

 From there, a Social Security Administration (SSA) official who was not involved in your original denial will evaluate your claim, along with any new evidence you’d like to submit.

 This is usually handled internally at Social Security.
 There’s no need for you to be present.